 17.21.1.
 Medication that is sent in to school should be in a suitable and labelled container.
 These containers will be locked in the schools medicine cabinet in the medical room.
-The key is available from the School Administration Team.
+The key is available from the key safe outside medical room.
 Please refer to the Medications in School Policy for further information.